 - Illegal possession and consumption of alcohol

-This law also provides civil and criminal immunity for possession and administration of Naloxone.
+This law also provides civil and criminal immunity for possessing and administering Naloxone.

 Naloxone Standing Order